-Function Description National State of S The movie clip will be saved as the video snapshot album's first video snapshot. xi Add to album (Step 9) The video snapshot just recorded will be added to the album recorded immediately before.
+Function Description ostable (Step 8) The movie clip will be saved as the video snapshot album's first video snapshot. xi Add to album (Step 9) The video snapshot just recorded will be added to the album recorded immediately before.
 [1] Save as a new album (Step 9) A new video snapshot album is created and the movie clip is saved as the first video snapshot.
 The new album will be a different file from the previously recorded album.
 Playback video snapshot (Steps 8 and 9) The video snapshot just recorded will be played.
-For playback operations, see the table on the next page. ☐ Do not save to album (Step 8) ☐ Delete without saving to album (Step 9) If you want to delete the video snapshot you just recorded and not save it to the album, select [OK].
+For playback operations, see the table on the next page.
+If you want to delete the video snapshot you just recorded and not save it to the album, select [OK].